-(I) Outdoor play space

-(1) All infant toddler play space shall be [fenced] enclosed with a fence at least four feet in height.
+- (I) Outdoor play space - (1) All infant toddler play space licensed on and after January 1, 2024 shall be [fenced] enclosed with a fence at least four feet in height.

 (2) The equipment available to the infants and toddlers shall be developmentally appropriate for the ages of the children.